mipimipi/smsync/README.md

 ### <a name="pacman">Installation with Package Managers

-~~For Arch Linux (and other Linux distros, that can install packages from the Arch User Repository) there's a [smsync package in AUR](https://aur.archlinux.org/packages/smsync-git/).~~
+For Arch Linux (and other Linux distros, that can install packages from the Arch User Repository) there's a [smsync package in AUR](https://aur.archlinux.org/packages/smsync-git/).

-Building an AUR package is still in progress (see issue [#6](https://github.com/mipimipi/smsync/issues/6)).

 ## <a name="usage">Usage